openbase/bco.website/www/developer/directory-structure.md

 ## Individual Configuration

 The system variables``$BCO_HOME`` and ``$PREFIX`` can be used to overwrite the bco home and prefix locations.
-This as well as the other paths can be additioanlly overwritten via command line arguments.
+This as well as the other paths can be additionally overwritten via command line arguments.
 For this have a closer look at the help page provided by each shipped bco binary e.g ``bco --help``.
 One example could be to alternate the registry db location via ``bco --db /my/own/db``.